thePoopers/MannyRepo/README.md

 <h1>Server Side</h1>
+Copy the webservice folder and stick it into the /www-root folder in your computer or w/e the folder is that is default in your LAMP/XAMPP/WAMP/MAMP stack.

 <h1>1.</h1>
 Must edit DocumentRoot field which is found inside of the 000-default.conf (sometimes called default.conf).
 Change the directory of DocumentRoot to the appropriate directory your web files are hosted.